Call free on 0800 694 5566 Open 24 hours a day.

 or

-A CCJ can have a significant impact on your credit score.
-If you have unpaid debts, it’s possible that you’ll be legally required to settle them.
+A CCJ is a type of court order in England and Wales.
+It can have a significant impact on your credit score.
+This can make it difficult to get credit, rent or borrow money in the future.
+If you have unpaid debts, it’s possible that you may be legally required to settle them.

-Our guide to CCJs explains what happens if you receive one, and what you can do to solve the problem.
+Our guide to CCJs explains what exactly a County Court Judgement is, what happens if one is registered against you, and what you can do to solve the problem.

 What is a CCJ?

-CCJ means County Court Judgement.
-A CCJ is a court order that is issued if you haven’t kept up repayments to a creditor.
-It means they’ve gone to court to request you repay the money, but this is something of a last resort if they haven’t heard from you about settling the debt.
+CCJ stands for County Court Judgement.
+A CCJ is a court order in England and Wales that’s issued against you if you haven’t kept up repayments to a creditor.
+A creditor may apply for a CCJ against you if they aren’t confident that you will repay the money you owe.
+Before sending a CCJ a creditor will send you a default or warning notice.
+This means that a CCJ is something of a last resort if they haven’t heard from you about settling the debt.

-If you receive a County Claim Form, it is a serious matter and should definitely not be ignored.
-You have a limited timeframe in which to respond – normally just over two weeks – before you’re issued with a CCJ.
+The process begins when you receive a County Court claim form.
+You have a limited timeframe in which to respond to reach an agreement – normally around two weeks – - before you’re issued with a CCJ.

 A CCJ can have a long-term impact on your credit record and affect your chances of getting credit or a loan for many years to come.
 It’s important you address it in the right way, by responding promptly.